skyfielders/python-skyfield/skyfield/documentation/positions.rst

-  by generating a barycentric position for the *center* from which you’ll be observing — whether that’s the Earth, a specific location on the Earth’s surface, a satellite, or another body like a planet or Moon.
+  by generating a barycentric position for the *center* from which you’ll be observing — whether that’s the Earth, or a specific location on the Earth’s surface, or another body like a satellite, planet, or moon.

 * An :class:`Astrometric` position
   is returned by the :meth:`Barycentric.observe()` method which,